Mainland Australia: European colonization

 The first documented encounter of the Australian mainland was by Willem Janszoon in 1606, as he sailed around Australia's north coast arriving in present-day Cape York, Queensland.
-These explorations led way to the term ‘Terra Australis', Latin for South Land, which was hypothesised on the notion there must be land in the Southern Hemisphere to balance the land mass in the Northern Hemisphere.
+These explorations led way to the term 'Terra Australis', Latin for South Land, which was hypothesised on the notion there must be land in the Southern Hemisphere to balance the land mass in the Northern Hemisphere.
 This encounter led several other Dutch, Spanish, Portuguese and British journeyings to Terra Australis throughout the 17th and 18th century, progressively mapping what we now know to be as (mainland) Australia.

 The most famous and well documented expedition of Australia occurred 164 years after Janszoon's journey, through British navigator and explorer James Cook.
 He documented the first interaction of the Eastern Australian coastline, and on 23 April 1770, Cook made the first recorded observation of Indigenous Australians at nowadays Brush Island.
 This journey, coupled with numerous other reports, ultimately led the British to establish a penal colony in Australia, firstly at Botany Bay.

 Geography

 The Australian mainland's geology and climate is one of its defining features.
-Despite being surrounded by ocean, approximately 20% of the Australian Mainland is classified as desert.
+Despite being surrounded by ocean, approximately 20% of the Australian mainland is classified as desert.
 This is due to the extremely variable rain patterns across the mainland.
-Toward the barren centre of the Mainland, the rainfall pattern is concentric and sparse, whereas there is higher intensity rainfall toward the Mainland's tropics and coastal areas.
+Toward the barren centre of the mainland, the rainfall pattern is concentric and sparse, whereas there is higher intensity rainfall toward the mainland's tropics and coastal areas.

 Australia lies on the middle of the Indo-Australian tectonic plate and as a result is not influenced by any severe tectonic activity.
 Over millions of years, the shifting of these tectonic plates has seen the Australian mainland undergo many physical changes.
-Mountain ranges and seas have come and gone, and the forces of weathering and erosion have formed much of the mainlands current topography.
+Mountain ranges and seas have come and gone, and the forces of weathering and erosion have formed much of the mainland's current topography.

 These physical changes developed four primary landform divisions spread throughout the mainland states and territories; the Coastal Plains, the Eastern and Southern highlands, the Central Lowlands (and Deserts) and the Western and Northern Plateaus (and Basins).

 Coastal Plains

 Along the Eastern seaboard of the mainland are the Coastal Plains; a narrow strip of land along the East coast of Australia from Queensland to Victoria.
-This division is host to some of the mainlands major cities, namely, Brisbane, Sydney and Melbourne, due to its hospitable conditions.
+This division is host to some of the mainland's major cities, namely, Brisbane, Sydney and Melbourne, due to its hospitable conditions.
 Some sources refer to the Coastal Plains as the entire coastline of the mainland, outspreading beyond the East Coast.